Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths

 Let us turn to the light tail case, for which we can provide, under distinct conditions, a lower and an upper bound for the asymptotics of the halfspace depth.
 Through examples, we observe that the general bounds can be tight as in the exponential case (see Example~\ref{exple:exp-normal}), with the lower bound of the order of the upper one, showing that this order is optimal in the general case.
-In the Gaussian case, the gap between the bounds is much larger and can be improved via a direct computation as given in Example~\ref{exple:exp-normal}. \begin{theorem} Let $\pr$ be a probability measure on $(\real^d,\calB(\real^d))$.
-Let $\{X_n\}_{n\ge 1}$ be an i.i.d sample drawn from $\pr$, and $g$ be the capacity function corresponding to $\pr$.
-Let $x$ be any unit vector. \begin{itemize} \item[(i)] Assume that the moment generating function $M_{\pr}(h) = \int_{\real^d}e^{\langle h,y\rangle}\,\pr(dy)$ of $\pr$ exists for some $h\neq 0$.
+In the Gaussian case, the gap between the bounds is much larger and can be improved via a direct computation as given in Example~\ref{exple:exp-normal}. \begin{theorem} Let $\{X_n\}_{n\ge 1}$ be an i.i.d sample drawn from a probability measure $\pr$ defined on $(\real^d,\calB(\real^d))$, $g$ be the capacity function corresponding to $\pr$, and $x$ be any unit vector. \begin{itemize} \item[(i)] Assume that the moment generating function $M_{\pr}(h) = \int_{\real^d}e^{\langle h,y\rangle}\,\pr(dy)$ of $\pr$ exists for some $h\neq 0$.
 Choosing $(\gamma_n)$ satisfying Condition $(C1)$ in Theorem~\ref{thm:empHDdecay-vs-popHD}, we have,

 \item[(ii)] Assume there exists a positive function $f$ satisfying \eqref{eqn:unif-direction-density-decay}, then, we have